siilarsi/spike-minikube-registry/README.md

 ### Test

-Running the tests `./run.sh test` will create a sandbox environment for the tests, by running a local docker registry on localhost:5000 and creating a namespace "spike" in minikube.
+Running the tests `./run.sh test` will create a sandbox environment for the tests, by running a docker registry on the host machine on localhost:5000 and creating a namespace "spike" in minikube.

+The docker registry on the host machine is used to transfer images to the docker registry running in minikube using the registry v2 API.

 It will then deploy the docker registry to the spike namespace, exposing it over an ingress with the host "registry.test".